vstinner/vstinner.github.io/content/stable_benchmark_system.rst

 analyze (understand) results.
 A change expected to be faster makes some benchmarks slower without any obvious reason.
 At least, the change is expected to be faster on some specific benchmarks, but have no impact on the other benchmarks.
-The slow down is usually between 5% and 10% slower.
-I am not confortable with any kind of slow down.
+The slowdown is usually between 5% and 10% slower.
+I am not confortable with any kind of slowdown.

 Many benchmarks look unstable.
 The problem is to trust the overall report.
 Some developers started to say that they learnt to ignore some benchmarks known